 By the Spirit, God calls, gifts, and empowers everyone in the church.
 He gifts some to lead the church in the offices elder/overseer/pastors and deacon (meaning “minister” or “servant”).
-The office of elder includes the preaching and teaching of Scripture when the church gathers for corporate worship and is an office limited in Scripture to men.
+The office of elder includes the servant-leadership, preaching, and teaching of Scripture and doctrine.
 Pastors are charged to train all others in the church to exercise their spiritual gifts for the work of ministry to strengthen the whole body.
 Since everyone who believes in the Lord Jesus Christ for salvation has God’s Spirit, all are members of the priesthood of God’s kingdom.
 They are, therefore, charged to participate in the life of the church through worship, fellowship, sharing in the sacraments of baptism and the Lord’s Supper, and in the proclamation of the Gospel to those who do not believe.

 The Last Things